Anantha P. Chandrakasan

-Anantha P. Chandrakasan is the dean of the School of Engineering and Vannevar Bush Professor of Electrical Engineering and Computer Science at Massachusetts Institute of Technology.
-He is chair of the MIT Climate and Sustainability Consortium and MIT AI Hardware Program, and co-chair the MIT–IBM Watson AI Lab, the MIT–Takeda Program, and the MIT and Accenture Convergence Initiative for Industry and Technology.
+Anantha P. Chandrakasan is MIT's Provost and the Vannevar Bush Professor of Electrical Engineering and Computer Science.
+He served as Dean of MIT's School of Engineering from July 2017 to June 2025 and as the Institute's inaugural Chief Innovation and Strategy Officer from January 2024 to June 2025.

+Reporting to MIT's President, Chandrakasan is the Institute's chief academic and budget officer.
+As a senior officer of the Institute, he serves on the following boards and committees: Academic Council, Building Committee(co-chair), Enrollment Management Group, Financial Scenarios Working Group (co-chair), Gift Acceptance Committee (chair), Gift Policy Committee, Ragon Institute Board, Schwarzman College of Computing External Advisory Council (ex officio), and the Singapore-MIT Alliance for Research and Technology Board (co-chair).

+In his role as provost, he also oversees the MIT Office of Innovation and Strategy (OIS) which includes the following initiatives: the MIT Health and Life Sciences Collaborative (MIT HEALS), the MIT Generative AI Impact Consortium (MGAIC), the MIT Human Insight Collaborative (MITHIC), and the MIT Initiative for New Manufacturing (INM).
+He currently serves as head of MIT HEALS and MGAIC and co-chair of MITHIC.
+MIT OIS also includes the MIT-GE Vernova Energy and Climate Alliance for which he serves as co-chair.

+Chandrakasan is also the Senior Executive Advisor to the MIT Climate and Sustainability Consortium (MCSC) and serves as co-chair of the MIT-IBM Watson AI Lab and the Tata-MIT Alliance, both of which he founded.

 Biography

 Born in Chennai, India, Chandrakasan moved to the United States during high school.
 His mother, a biochemist, was a Fulbright Scholar.
-He received a Bachelor of Science in 1989, a Master of Science in 1990, and a Ph.D. in Electrical Engineering and Computer Sciences in 1994 from the University of California, Berkeley.
+Chandrakasan earned his bachelor's (1989), master's (1990), and doctoral (1994) degrees in electrical engineering and computer sciences from the University of California, Berkeley.

 Career

 In 1994, Chandrakasan joined the Department of Electrical Engineering and Computer Science (EECS) at MIT.
 He was the Director of the MIT Microsystems Technology Laboratories from 2006 to 2011, and head of the EECS department from 2011 to 2017.
 In his role as head of EECS, he launched programs such as a year-long independent research program called “SuperUROP” that supported students doing publication-quality research; an annual event the Rising Stars program that brought together graduate and postdoc women to share advice for advancing academic careers; and an independent activities period (IAP) class called StartMIT that introduces students to entrepreneurship and connects students and postdocs with industrial innovation leaders.